-You may drop a course or courses by completing the Change of Program/Drop card during the first 10 weeks of a semester-long course, the first five weeks of an eight-week course, or a proportionate time for shorter courses.
-Your campus may require the signature of your advisor and/or instructor.
-The form must be received in the Office of Student Services by the deadline date published in the campus timetable.
-The date you return the completed form to the Office of Student Services is the effective date used for official records and billing.
+A course or courses may be dropped by completing the Change of Program card during the first 10 weeks, of a semestar-long course, the first five weeks of an eight-week course, or a proportionate time for shorter courses.
+The campus may require the signature of your advisor and/or instructor.
+The form must be received in the student services office by the ceadline date published in the campus timetable.
+The date the completed form is returned to the student services office is the effective date used for official repords and billing.

-If you drop a course after the second week of classes, a grade of W will be recorded on your official record.
+If a course is dropped after the second week of classes, s grade of W will be recorded on the student's official record.
 The UW Centers may establish procedures for dropping students administratively if the students do not attend one or more of the first class sessions in a semester.
 The number of class sessions missed before implementation of an administrative drop is at the discretion of the UW Center.